CelesteGiraffe/Hardstuck-frontend/notes.md

 This project is a Rocket League training journal that tracks:
 - the skills I practise,
 - the routines and timers I use,
-- the details of each training session,
+-- the details of each training session,
-- and my real in-game MMR via a BakkesMod plugin.
+-- and my real in-game MMR via a BakkesMod plugin (source: https://github.com/CelesteGiraffe/Hardstuck — plugin page stub: https://bakkesmod.org/plugins/Hardstuck).

 The idea is similar to a weight journal:
 - training = exercise,